WELCOME TO THE SAFETY SECTION of our web site... here you can find lots of great resources about pool safety and helpful hints.

 envelope standards.
 Never install a diving board

-on an existing pool until a qualified contractor can measure the pool and determine if that pools meets the standards necessary for a diving board
+on an existing pool until a qualified contractor can measure the pool and determine if it meets the standards necessary for a diving board

 .
 However, if you are considering adding the wonderful lifestyle of a pool to your backyard then consider having a diving pool built.

 MY INGROUND POOL IS NOT DEEP ENOUGH FOR A DIVING BOARD